-In summer 2007 our stewardship staff and volunteers created a gorgeous 1.5-mile trail system.
-It leads visitors through and around some of the property’s most interesting and beautiful natural features.
+Our stewardship staff and volunteers have created a gorgeous trail system that leads visitors through and around some of the property’s most interesting and beautiful natural features.

 Green herons nest in the pines at the property’s south end.
 These trees were planted in 1953 when pine plantations were widely established to prevent erosion and start the reforestation process.
-The Leelanau Conservancy is currently thinning the trees to convert this mono-culture to a more wildlife-friendly habitat.
+The Leelanau Conservancy has thinned the trees to convert this mono-culture to a more wildlife-friendly habitat.

 A Storied History